Course Catalog

 5 units

 Preparation of a senior thesis over one, two, or three quarters, beginning in any quarter.
 When taken as a multiple-term course extending over two or three quarters, the grade and evaluation submitted for the final quarter apply to each of the previous quarters.
-Students contemplating a senior thesis should have a superior academic record and be well prepared with a suitable background of previous course work or independent study for performing their proposed research.
+Students contemplating a senior thesis should have a superior academic record and be well prepared with a suitable background of previous coursework or independent study for performing their proposed research.
 Students must file a petition with the Psychology Office the quarter in which they would like to begin the thesis.
 Senior thesis petitions are available in the Psychology Department Office.
 Check with office for enrollment conditions.

 PSYC 195C